 That is exactly what this article is for.
 Read on to find out how coughing and vaping are interrelated, how to manage the problem, and how to achieve a smoother, more pleasant vaping experience over the long term.

 Why Do I Cough When Vaping?

 Coughing when vaping is common, but its causes are plentiful and diverse.
 If it just happens once or twice, it’s probably nothing more than a momentary irritation of the throat or the esophagus.
-This is a risk we all take when we vape or smoke any compound, whether that’s weed, tobacco, or something else.
+This is a risk we all take when we vape or smoke weed, tobacco, or something else.

 Why Do I Cough When Vaping But not Smoking?

-If you notice your cough is limited exclusively to vaping and even smoking cannabis or tobacco does not trigger it, then we have a narrower problem on our hands.
+If you notice your cough is limited exclusively to vaping, while smoking cannabis or tobacco does not trigger it, then the diagnosis may be easy.